jasonp/botspade/readme.md

 ### Contributing

 If you'd like to help, I'd love it!
 Just fork the repository, and feel free to send pull requests and reach out to me about contributing.
-Please send pull requests to the "head" branch, master is the "stable release."
+Please send pull requests to the "risky" branch, master is the "stable release."

 Big thanks to @Etheco for his contributions so far.